Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure

 \subsection{Estimates of the Initial Data}

 We now analyze if a weak solution is a strong solution.
 It is most convenient to work with the weak formulation of Theorem~\ref{thmexistpm}.
 Thus let~$\v \in L^2(L, d\rho)$ be a weak solution of~\eqref{weak3} with zero initial data at time~$t_0$ (as is made precise in the statement of Theorem~\ref{thmexistpm}).
 At this point, it is convenient to work instead of~$\rho$ with the measure~$\overline{\underline{\rho}}^\tmax_\tmin$.
-To this end, we divide the solution in~\eqref{weak3} by the function~$\eta_I$ (which is possible in view of~\eqref{vpdef} and~\eqref{vmdef}.
+To this end, we divide the solution in~\eqref{weak3} by the function~$\eta_I$ (which is possible in view of~\eqref{vpdef} and~\eqref{vmdef}).
+On the right side of~\eqref{weak3} we may change the integration measure because the jet~$\u$ vanishes unless~$\eta_I$ is identically equal to one; see~\eqref{uJtestdef} and~\eqref{oJtestdef}).
 We thus obtain a solution of the weak equation